yasiryagi/helpdesk/roles/validators/README.md

 7. Once submitted, you will start earning a share of the rewards.

 # Rewards
-Rewards are the most critical part of any blockchains infrastructure, block production, whether it's from [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work) (using miners, e.g., Bitcoin)  or [Proof of Stake](https://en.wikipedia.org/wiki/Proof_of_stake) (using validators, like Joystream).
+Rewards are the most critical part of any blockchains infrastructure, block production, whether it's from [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work) (using miners, e.g. Bitcoin)  or [Proof of Stake](https://en.wikipedia.org/wiki/Proof_of_stake) (using validators, like Joystream).
 Validators are rewarded for producing, propagating and securing the network.

 ## Claiming Rewards
 Rewards are no longer paid out automatically to the validators, and it must be done manually.